 RA Triggers to Avoid

 Everyone postpones things that don’t seem immediately relevant during stressful times in their lives.
 If you have a dental appointment on your schedule and you’re under a lot of stress or in a period of chaos, do not cancel your appointment!
-By delaying dental cleanings, you’ll increase the amount of bacteria in the mouth.
-Studies show that these types of bacteria can make their way into the bloodstream.
-Once in the circulation, the bacteria may travel to your joints, which are already infected by RA, and contribute to inflammation, infection, and destruction of the joints.
-Studies have also found a link between periodontal disease and the hardening of arteries; stick to your regular schedule of dental cleanings.
-You may even decide to have your teeth cleaned more often, once every 2-3 months instead of once every 6 months, for example.
+By delaying dental cleanings, you’ll increase the amount of bacteria in your mouth.
+It is possible for these types of oral bacterial to make their way into the bloodstream.
+Once in the circulatory system, the bacteria may travel to your joints (which are already affected by RA), and contribute to the exacerbation of inflammation, infection and destruction of the joints.
+Studies have also found a link between periodontal disease and the hardening of arteries; so, stick to your regular schedule of dental cleanings.
+You may even decide to have your teeth cleaned more often, once every two to three months instead of once every six months, for example.

-A big fluffy pillow on the bed sure does look inviting but it also serves a practical purpose.
+A big fluffy pillow on the bed sure does look inviting, but it also serves a practical purpose.
 Your neck has a C-shape, which doesn’t match a pillow.
 A pillow will change the angle of the neck, which subsequently alters the C1-C2 vertebrae alignment.
-This is a potential problem for those with rheumatoid arthritis as the disease targets the upper cervical joints.
-It’s not uncommon for the upper cervical joints to misalign simply because someone has RA, and a big, fluffy pillow will hasten this process.
+This is a potential problem for those with rheumatoid arthritis, as the disease targets the upper cervical joints.
+It’s not uncommon for the upper cervical joints to be misaligned simply because someone has RA, and a big, fluffy pillow will hasten this process.
 Therefore, its best to avoid using a really big, elevated pillow.
-Use a flat pillow, and take your pillow with you to the chiropractor to determine if it fits matches the curve of your neck.
+Use a flat pillow instead, and take your pillow with you to the chiropractor to determine if it fits and matches the curve of your neck.

 These habits are easy to break.
 When you do eliminate them, remember you are reducing triggers of your RA and extending the time you’ll feel well and healthy.
 This makes it well worth the time and effort spent identifying and addressing these potentially harmful habits.